- Browse Categories

 Lucy joined Garnet Education in October 2011 as an intern, straight from completing a BA in English Language from the University of Portsmouth.
-She was offered a permanent role in November of that year and moved into her role as Publishing Assistant at the start of 2012, and her current role of Production Editor in November 2013, assisting the Operations and Editorial departments.
+She was offered a permanent role in November of that year and moved into her role as Publishing Assistant at the start of 2012, then to Production Editor in November 2013 and finally to her current role as Assistant Editor in the Editorial department in May 2014.
 Lucy completed her CertTESOL from Trinity College London alongside her second year at university, gaining valuable teaching experience and knowledge of English language materials.
 Lucy is excited by her new role at Garnet Education and is looking forward to learning and developing new skills within the ELT publishing industry.

 Sarah MacBurnie – Training and Development Manager